isomerpages/mlaw-acd/news/notices/_posts/2019-10-04-june-2019-fatf-public-statement.md

 Details of the FATF Statement can be found at:
 [Financial Action Task Force – June 2019 Public Statement: Countries or Jurisdictions in relation to which enhanced customer due diligence is to be performed](https://www.fatf-gafi.org/publications/high-risk-and-other-monitored-jurisdictions/documents/public-statement-june-2019.html)

+ The FATF has also issued an updated statement on its on-going process to improve global AML/CFT compliance.
+This statement provides information on a list of jurisdictions that have commited to action plans to address and strengthen their respective AML/CFT deficiencies, and would assist regulated dealers in their risk assessment and mitigation.
+The FATF Compliance statement can be found at: [https://www.fatf-gafi.org/publications/high-risk-and-other-monitored-jurisdictions/documents/fatf-compliance-june-2019.html](https://www.fatf-gafi.org/publications/high-risk-and-other-monitored-jurisdictions/documents/fatf-compliance-june-2019.html)